 According to Babbel, a language app, Mandarin Chinese is the most challenging language to learn for English speakers.
 This data is fascinating because most non-English speakers would argue that English is the most challenging language to learn!
 Sid Efromovich described how exactly language differs from one to another.
 At times, we see a word with letters we know (in the video, this would be Māo) and pronounce it as we would in English.
 But then there are words like 水 that you cannot pronounce in English.
 Benny Lewis, a polyglot, emphasized how there is no language gene or talent.
 Everyone can learn a foreign language.

-As MIT mentioned in their news, “learning a language is the task of syntactic and semantic parsers.”
+MIT mentioned in their news that "learning a language is the task of syntactic and semantic parsers."
 Their researchers built a parser that learns languages just like a child would do.
-The parser observed captioned videos with no other information and then associated words with the situation they observed.
+The parser observed captioned videos with no other information and then associated words with the observed situation.
 This method is not uncommon.
 The author Anchee Min learned English from watching Sesame Street when she first migrated to the United States.

 The advantages of neural networks

 As researchers mentioned in their studies, learning a foreign language gives you a new perspective on the world.
 People grow from multilingualism.
 The same logic also applies to programming languages.
 The more programming languages a person knows, the more versatile he is.
 Facebook, in particular, built Transcoder AI to convert codes from one programming language to another.
 The goal is to create flexibility in programming activities.

 According to Smarsheet, neural networks are especially useful in this era of big data.
 They make sense of the ambiguous, contradictory, and incomplete data we produce (this ability is called fuzzy logic).